Open-Cascade-SAS/OCCT/dox/introduction/introduction.md

 The following third-party libraries and tools are not included in OCCT sources but are either required or can be optionally used for the indicated components of OCCT.
 They are not needed if relevant component is not needed.

-Note that pe-built packages of many of the listed libraries are available at https://www.opencascade.com/content/3rd-party-components
+Note that pre-built packages of many of the listed libraries are available at https://www.opencascade.com/content/3rd-party-components

 | Component | Where to find | Used for | Required or optional |